 - September 16-17, 2016

 - January 27-28, 2017

 - Travel for training will be paid for and coordinated by the IEC

 - Your Hillel supervisor is your direct supervisor and first point of contact for direction, questions, concerns, etc.

 - Beyond this point the IEC Program Director shares supervision, and will work closely with you and Hillel staff on all Israel related programming

-- 1 weekly meeting with campus supervisor
+- 1 weekly in-person meeting with campus supervisor

 - 2 monthly check-ins with IEC supervisor